learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 I am the 2, I love to count!
 ```

-Let's say we forgot the line `count = count + 1` our _condition expression_
+Let's say we forgot the line `count = count + 1`.
+Our _condition expression_
-would _always_ be `true` and, therefore, we'd have an infinite loop.
+would then _always_ be `true` and we'd have an infinite loop.

 ## Use Mutating Assignment Operators (+=, -=, *=, /=)

 Let's look back at that previous example to notice how we're moving from a
 true or truthy statement to a false or falsey statement.
-With each loop, the
+Within each loop, the
-following expression is evaluated:
+following code is executed:

 ```ruby
 count = count + 1